LBartolini/GKPositioning/README.md

 # GKPositioning
-Genetic Algorithm for Positioning GK against attacker in Soccer
+Algorithm for Positioning GK against attacker in Football